Oakwood University: Academic competitions

 At the 2008 Honda Campus All-Star Challenge National Championship Tournament in Orlando, Florida, Oakwood University team members brought home the trophy.
 This competition featured 64 teams from historically black colleges and universities around the nation.
 In addition to winning the championship, Oakwood University received a grant of $50,000 from the American Honda Motor Company.
 Both the quiz bowl and basketball teams adjusted their playing schedules to not play on Saturday, the day observed as the Sabbath (Oakwood University is a Seventh-day Adventist institution), and both teams still emerged as champions over Alcorn State University.
 At the 2009 Honda Campus All-Star Challenge National Championship Tournament, the team, led by captain Alesis Turner, returned to again be named the champions (the team played in the final rounds against North Carolina Central University).
 In 2017, Oakwood for the third time won the HCASC Tournament, defeating Bowie State University in the finals without losing a game the entire tournament.
 2017 marked the 28th season of the tournament.
 The school joins Tuskegee University, Florida A&M University, and Morehouse College, as the only schools to win back-to-back championships at HCASC.

 Athletics

 The Oakwood athletic teams are called the Ambassadors and Lady Ambassadors.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Gulf Coast Athletic Conference (GCAC) since the 2022–23 academic year.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the HBCU Athletic Conference (HBCUAC), formerly the Gulf Coast Athletic Conference (GCAC), since the 2023-24 academic year.
 The Ambassadors and Lady Ambassadors previously competed as a member of the United States Collegiate Athletic Association (USCAA) until after the 2021–22 school year.

-Oakwood competes in five intercollegiate varsity sports: men's teams include basketball and soccer; while women's teams include basketball, soccer and volleyball.
-Former sports included baseball and softball.
+Oakwood competes in five intercollegiate varsity sports: men's teams include baseball, basketball and soccer; while women's teams include basketball, soccer, softball and volleyball.